 Shades of Purple

-Now that we've discussed the color purple's history and symbolism, let's move on to its various shades.
+Now that we've discussed the history and symbolism of purple, let's move on to its various shades.

-As of writing this article, purple has 30 different shades.
+As of the time of writing this article, purple has 30 distinct shades.
 These include the following:

 1. Tyrian Purple

-Tyrian purple has a very deep red color.
-It's the origin of the name "purple" which came from the Latin word purpura which is the color of a dye extracted from a mollusk found on the shores of the city of Tyre in ancient Phoenicia.
+Tyrian purple has an intense red color.
+It's the origin of the name "purple," which comes from the Latin word purpura, derived from the color of a dye extracted from a mollusk found on the shores of the ancient Phoenician city of Tyre.

 2. Royal Purple